 If you answered yes to one or both of the above questions, then this blog post was made with you in mind.
 The best part is, you don’t have to stress yourself trying to search all over the internet for resources.

-Just look below for a gathered list of articles of free online distance learning resources for teachers and parents, as well as tips, tricks and advice.
+Just look below for a list of articles for free online distance learning resources for teachers and parents, as well as teacher appreciation week gift ideas!

 As districts struggle trying to take traditional classroom schooling to online learning, you may have to go through different trainings, and processes may change multiple times before the right one is discovered.